AakaashRao/starbility/README.md

 ## Notes and Acknowledgements
 Comments, criticism, suggestions, pull requests, etc. are very much appreciated.
 Email: <arao@g.harvard.edu>.

-Thanks to David Yanagizawa-Drott for suggesting the structure of the plot and to Ross Mattheis for very helpful discussions during development.
+Thanks to David Yanagizawa-Drott for suggesting the structure of the plot and to Ross Mattheis and Eric Karsten for very helpful discussions during development.